 Example: Go Bananas has the text "Open and reveal a booster pack of Flesh and Blood and put all cards with the chosen name into your hand.", which creates a 'reveal' event and a 'put' event as part of its resolution.
 The 'reveal' event only operates outside of the game, so any replacement effects and triggered effects within the game do not interact with it.
-The 'put' event directly interacts with the game by putting an object into a game zone, so replacement effects and triggered effects within the game may interact with it.
+The 'put' event directly interacts with the game by putting an object into a game zone, so replacement effects and triggered effects with it.